Dev Blog: New Tags! New Learning System! Dead Robots! And much more.

-Then, head to hazards and select a hazard that you’d like to duplicate for different areas.
-In this example I’ve picked one that could easily apply to multiple areas and locations.
+Then, head to Hazards and select a hazard that you’d like to duplicate for different areas.
+In this example, I’ve picked one that could easily apply to multiple areas and locations.

-You’ll now see a [Duplicate] button on the top right of the screen.
+You’ll now see a Duplicate button on the top right of the screen.

-Select your locations and click [Save].
+Select your locations and click Save.

 It’s that simple.
 As you can see, this hazard is now related to all of your duplicate areas also.

-Things to Consider when using this tool:
+What to consider when using this tool:

-One use case we saw was relatively simple; they clicked duplicate and they were done.
-In another case the duplicator then went to each duplicated hazard and assigned the controls to different users as well as set up the areas.
+One use case we saw was relatively simple; they clicked Duplicate and they were done.
+In another case, the duplicator then went to each duplicated hazard and assigned the controls to different users as well as set up the areas.
 How you do this is really up to, but already; you’ve just saved yourself a mountain of time where otherwise, you’d have been setting up hazards manually.